pujoey/train/README.md

 - Explore and implment **Calendar** function into app without using Gem.
 - Contact actual trainer to find out what useful functions are needed for the app in order to determine the **business requirements**.

 ---

-### App Background

-**Problem**:  Most trainers keep clients' sessions and body stats data on their phone in a notepad which is often inaccurate and prone to neglect to update.
-Both trainer and their clients should maintain clients' body stats in centralized location accessible by multi-platforms.

----
-### App Description

-This app is for personal trainers to keep track of clients' sessions and for clients to keep track of their own progress

----
 ### Completed